sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

-# 01 A Puma at Large
+## 01 A Puma at Large

-Pumas are large, cat-like animals which are found in America.
+Pumas(美洲豹) are large, cat-like animals which are found in America.
-When reports came into London Zoo that a wild puma had been spotted forty-five miles south of London, they were not taken seriously.
+When reports came into London Zoo that a wild(野生的) puma had been spotted(发现) forty-five miles south of London, they were not taken seriously(严肃地).
-However, as the evidence began to accumulate, experts from the Zoo felt obliged to investigate, for the descriptions given by people who claimed to have seen the puma were extraordinarily similar.
+However, as the evidence began to accumulate(积累), experts from the Zoo felt obliged to investigate, for the descriptions given by people who claimed to have seen the puma were extraordinarily similar.
 The hunt for the puma began in a small village where a woman picking blackberries saw 'a large cat'only five yards away from her.